ebtisam12/Customer_Segmentation/README.md

 ## Features Extraction
-I added two more feature so that will increase model predicting accuracy.
+I added two more feature so that will increase model performance.
 The added features are:
 - Age Category: Classifying customers according to age into four categories (Young, Mature, Adult, Old)
 - Family Category: Classifying customers according to family size into three categories (Small, Medium, Large) Handling Outliers